BoPeng/simuPOP-examples/misc/caseControlPower/README.md

 #  A power calculator for case control association studies of samples with  known family histories

-%red%Due to a regression bug in simuPOP 1.0.4 and 1.0.5, please use simuPOP 1.0.3 or simuPOP 1.0.6 or later to execute this script.%%
+**Due to a regression bug in simuPOP 1.0.4 and 1.0.5, please use simuPOP 1.0.3 or simuPOP 1.0.6 or later to execute this script.**